keithsjohnson/PostcodeLocation/Readme.md

 There are 4 subprojects:
 1. Postcode Location Client (9000)
    a.
 Display Web Page to send Postcode Location Display (ToDo 2)
    b.
-Display Map of Postcode Locations Received on Websocket (ToDo 1)
+Display Map of Postcode Locations Received on Websocket
    c.
 Upload postcodes.csv to S3 with subscription to SQS PostcodeLocationFileQueue (ToDo)
    d.
 Receive messages from PostcodeLocationFileQueue (ToDo)
    e.
 Send Postcode Location Display requests (ToDo)